-Gordie Howe, on Jan.
-26, 1966, became the first player in NHL history to play in 1,300 games.
+Gordie Howe became the first player in NHL history to play in 1,300 games on this date in 1966.
 He recorded an assist in the Red Wings’ 5-4 loss at the Rangers.

-On that same night, Bernie Parent became the first goaltender in Flyers’ to win 200 games by beating the Vancouver Cancuks 6-2.
+That same night, Bernie Parent became the first goaltender in Flyers’ history to win 200 games by beating the Vancouver Cancuks 6-2.

-Patrick Roy recorded his fifth shutout of the season and the 25th of his career, on Jan.
+Patrick Roy recorded his fifth shutout of the season and the 25th of his career on Jan.
 26, 1994, by blanking the Hartford Whalers 3-0.
-Brian Bellows scored two of the three Canadiens’ goals to give 400 in his NHL career.
+Brian Bellows scored two of the three Canadiens’ goals to give him 400 in his NHL career.

 On that same evening, Stephane Richer, a former teammate of Brodeur’s, scored his 400th career goal to help the Blues earn a 4-1 road victory at the Ottawa Senators.

 Peter Bondra scored to give him 20 goals for the 12th straight season on Jan.
 26, 2003, in the Capitals’ 7-2 win over the visiting Rangers.
 Defenseman Sergei Gonchar added a goal and three assists as Washington produced five power-play goals on the night.